XmacsLabs/mogan/docs/guide/Mogan_versus_TeXmacs.md

 > Why: `C-tab`, `C-S-tab` and `A-S-tab` do not work on macOS, see [QTBUG-12232](https://bugreports.qt.io/browse/QTBUG-12232).

+### ESC key
+The ESC is used for producing equivalents for the modifier keys in GNU TeXmacs.
+But in Mogan, it is a normal key.
+And later, the ESC may be used in the Vim plugin for Mogan.
+If the shortcuts in Mogan is conflicated with the OS system shortucts, we should regard it as a bug and fix it by changing the shortcut but not using the ESC key.

 ## Graphics
 | Action | Mogan Research | GNU TeXmacs |
 |--------|------------------|-----------|